z0w0/helm/guide/colors.md

 pointOnCircum r theta = (r * (cos theta - sin theta), r * (cos theta + sin theta))
 {% endhighlight %}

-Using this newly defined function will finally result in what we want: a coloured slice on our colour-wheel.
+Using this newly defined function will finally result in what we want: a colored slice on our color wheel.

 {% highlight haskell %}
 slice :: Int -> Form